rahulkrishy/CPT_Github/Readme.md

 ```bash
 git init
 ```
-It can be used to convert an existing, unversioned project to a Git repository or initialize a new, empty repository.
+It can convert an existing, unversioned project to a Git repository or initialize a new, empty repository.
 (A Git repository is a virtual storage of your project.
 It allows you to save versions of your code, which you can access when needed)

 Open your terminal (or VSCode editor) and clone the repository:
 ```bash
 git clone repository_Url
 ```
-if done then we will see ".git" folder in hidden views option in the our local directory (Do not do any modification to .git folder, its the link between our local and remote(online) repositories).
+if done then we will see the '.git' folder in the hidden views option in our local directory (Do not modify the '.git' folder, it is the link between our local and remote(online) repositories).

+## Working with Local and Remote Repositories

-07: Once the repository is cloned,
-    create a project file and follow below steps to push from your local repository to remote(online) GitHub repository.
+Once the repository is cloned, create a project file.
+To reflect changes from your local repository to the remote GitHub repository, follow these general rules:
-    (General Rule: if any changes made in local repo, we need to do nessecary steps reflet in remote repo, and vice versa) (from local to remote(online): add(staging)->commit->push, from remote(online) to local: pull)
+(General Rule: if any changes are made in the local repo, we need to do the necessary steps to reflect in the remote repo, and vice versa).
+From local to remote(online): add (staging) -> commit -> push From remote(online) to local: pull